run-ai/docs/docs/Researcher/user-interface/workspaces/overview.md

 Only when a workspace is in status active (see also [Workspace Statuses](./statuses.md)) does it consume resources.

-When the workspace is active it exposes the connections to the tools (for example, A Jupyter notebook) within the workspace
+When the workspace is active it exposes the connections to the tools (for example, A Jupyter notebook) within the workspace.

 <!-- (See also [Connect to a tool](xxx)). -->